Verb position in German, along with many other aspects of learning German, can seem confusing right?

 Conjunctions are little words that you use to join two parts of a sentence together.
 “And”, “because” and “so” are all examples of conjunctions in English.

-There are certain conjunctions in German that require a change of word order.
-Let's start with the simplest case: conjunctions that don't affect the word order.
+There are certain German conjunctions that require a change of word order.
+Let's start with the simplest case: German conjunctions that don't affect the word order.

 The German conjunctions that don't affect the word order are: